Definition of Genre

 Examples of Genre in Literature

-Here are some examples of genre in literature and the conventions they represent:
+Here are some examples of genres in literature and the conventions they represent:

 Tomorrow, and tomorrow, and tomorrow,